demna0920/JanghoonJung.github.io/README.md

 Welcome to my personal portfolio!
 Here you can find my education background, work experience, and projects that demonstrate my skills and passion in data science and software development.

 ---

 ### 🎓 Education
 - **BSc Computer Science**
   Queen Mary, University of London (2021 - 2024)
-  upper second class achievement
+  Upper second class achievement
   - Relevant Courses:
     - Professional and Research Practice (90%)
     - Graphical User Interfaces (81%)